WHATS HOT

 Your child is your greatest gift in life. will be one of the hardest things you do, but it’s a task that you should take seriously for the rest of your life.
 When children are young, they will inevitably form a bond with their parents.
 So make sure to take advantage of the opportunity when they’re young so you can really get a grasp on what makes them tick!

 Building a bond of love and trust with your child is very important for both you and your child.
-You can create a secure bond by using early learning in your .
+You can create a secure bond by using early learning in your parenting.
 When you decide to use early learning, you are not just helping your child understand the world around him sooner — you are creating a secure bond that will last the ages.

 You are building a lifelong bond with your child.
-This will continue to develop and last throughout their developmental years, and according to some sources, even into adulthood in some cases.
+This relationship will continue to develop and last throughout their developmental years, and according to some sources, even into adulthood in some cases.

-Perhaps the thing that you can do for your children is to spend quality time with them, especially when they are at a young age.
+Perhaps the best thing that you can do for your children is to spend quality with them, especially when they are at a young age.
 Taking the time to play, read a book or just be there as they grow will benefit them later on in their lives.

 In this early learning process, it’s extremely important that you make yourself completely present and engaged in your child’s activities.
 If you get bored, or the child senses any form of boredom or dissatisfaction from you in their classes then they may disengage with the subject matter.
 This will lead to them not understanding what they need to learn and won’t help their grades throughout the rest of school years.

 The fine art of knowing when to let go is something that you must practice – being cautious about not going too far.
-If you learn to stop before either of you has lost interest, then you will be able to encourage your child to learn longer next time, and know that he or she is eager to continue the learning .
+If you learn to stop before either of you has lost interest, then you will be able to encourage your child to learn longer next time, and know that he or she is eager to continue the learning experience.

 To some children, like prize fighters, there’s nothing worse than having to perform when they aren’t quite ready.
 The child looks upon constant drills as an annoyance, and may balk at the prospect of doing any more of the learning exercises.